murmcraft/bioinfo_rnd_task/README.md

 - merging the variant results together
 - variant calling summary report

-The workflow is tested with a small WGS dataset:
-NA12878 aligned to GRCh37 reference genome.
+The workflow is tested with a small WGS dataset - NA12878 aligned to GRCh37 reference genome.
-The raw data was obtained from [GATK test data sets](https://console.cloud.google.com/storage/browser/gatk-test-data).
+The raw data was obtained from [GATK test data sets](https://console.cloud.google.com/storage/browser/gatk-test-data){:target="_blank"}.

 ## Build and run the Docker image

-The Dockerfile is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/).
+The Dockerfile is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/){:target="_blank"}.

 It includes GATK4 and additional tools required for the pipeline:
 - GATK v4.1.0.0